 That said, nobody in their right mind would spend more to protect his property than what it is worth.
 Therefore, the costs for guards and traps need to be adequate for the value of the treasures and building.
 It would be absurd to protect a treasure worth a few hundred gp with a vault that costs thousands.

-Inofficial dugeon building costs for 5e
+Inofficial dungeon building costs for 5e

-I am using my own and Sane Magic Item Prices for magic items, with crafting costs of half those.
-OD&D / 1e, brilliant as ever, has prices for much of what one could wish for in mundane costs, from dungeon doors to pits and all the way to whole towers.
+- For dungeon furnishings, OD&D/1e, brilliant as ever, has prices for much of what one could wish for in mundane costs, from dungeon doors to pits and all the way to whole towers.
 From a comparison of prices for all armor, weapons and mundane items in 1e and 5e, the value of a gp in 1e is about 1.25 times that of 5e.
 That is close enough for me to just use the price list from 1e.
-Spellcasting services cost spell level squared times 10 gp (plus material cost - DMG uses double material cost).
-Mundane items listed in the 5e PHB, such as a simple lock, cost as listed in the PHB.

 Difficulty Classes and Masterwork items

 Some effects, like locks or traps have a DC, and the default is 15.
 As a general rule, to increase the DC by 1 point will cost 80% of the base price, up to DC 20.
 To increase it above DC 20, double the price for each step.
 This assumes it is very difficult and costly, to create such masterwork versions.
 The DC cannot be increased over 25 without magical support or a legendary craftsman.
+For example, a simple DC15 lock costs 10 gp.
+A DC 20 lock would cost 50 gp.
+A DC 25 lock would cost 1,600 gp.
+(Alternatively, you could add a flat fee of 100 gp to any base price item as a simpler rule, but that would fail to reflect the underlying base costs).

 Permanent Magical Effects

 There is no Permanency spell in 5e.
-Some spells have built in ways to make them permanent, but this leaves holes for many of the effects you are looking for.
+Some spells have built-in ways to make them permanent, but this leaves holes for many of the effects you are looking for.
 My solution to permanency for outfitting a building is:

-• Permanent magical effects are crafted like magic items, based on their cost.
+- Permanent magical effects are crafted like magic items, based on their cost.
 During the crafting time, the spell needs to be cast every day, including any material costs.
 A single caster can craft 25 gp worth per day, each assistant may accelerate this by also crafting 25 gp worth, without need for an additional casting or material components.

-• Crafting cost is 10 times the price of a scroll (i.e. 20 times the cost to craft a scroll).
+- Crafting cost is 10 times the price of a scroll (i.e. 20 times the cost to craft a scroll).

-• Permanent spells are magic items, and as such cannot be simply dispelled with Dispel Magic.
+- Permanently crafted spells are magic items, and as such cannot be simply dispelled with Dispel Magic.
 You may deduct 10% from the base cost if it can be surpressed this way for 10 minutes.

-• Instantaneous effect spells cannot be made permanent, but a Glyph of Warding triggering them can, e.g. for a recharging Fireball trap.
+- Instantaneous effect spells cannot be made permanent, but a Glyph of Warding triggering them can, e.g. for a recharging Fireball trap.
 Recharge is after 24 hours.
 Faster recharge is more expensive: double each step per hour, minute, round, anytime the trigger is fullfilled.

 Level Cost